ElektraInitiative/libelektra/doc/dev/hooks.md

 If a plugin should be able to act upon a hook, it must export all the functions that the hook requires.
 These exports are of the form `system:/elektra/modules/<plugin name>/exports/hooks/<hook name>/<hook function>`.

 For example, the `gopts` hook only requires the `get` function.
-A plugin that wants to act as a `gopts` hook therefor has to export `system:/elektra/modules/<plugin name>/exports/hooks/gopts/get`.
+A plugin that wants to act as a `gopts` hook therefore has to export `system:/elektra/modules/<plugin name>/exports/hooks/gopts/get`.

 Other hooks might require multiple exported functions.